IF

 Usage:

-IF is most often used only aliases and batch files.
+IF is usually used only in aliases and batch files.
 It is always followed by a condition (see Conditional expressions), and then a command.
 First condition is evaluated, and if it is TRUE, command is executed.
 Otherwise, command is ignored.

-If the condition is FALSEIF returns a non-zero result, so it can be evaluated by one of the conditional expression operators (II or &&).
+If the condition is FALSE, IF returns a non-zero result, so it can be evaluated by one of the conditional command operators (II or &&).

 The IF ...
-ELSE ... syntax of CMD.EXE is also supported:
+ELSE ... syntax of CMD is also supported:

 IF [/I] condition (command1) ELSE (command2)